A trusty set of cans might just be the most consistent piece of equipment in an environment plagued by acoustic imperfections.

-It may be impossible to eliminate environmental sounds or tackle all unwanted reflections within the room, but there are some things we can do to achieve consistency, even if there are some things that just aren’t possible with the limitations of many home studios.
+It may be impossible to eliminate environmental sounds or tackle all unwanted reflections within a home studio, but there are some things we can do to achieve consistency, even if there are some things that just aren’t possible with the limitations of many a home studio.
 So, putting aside the limitations of budgets and physical space, we are able to treat the space we work with to achieve certain results when listening through studio monitors.
 It begs the question of whether mixing within cans, or headphones, would deliver more consistent results.
 There are pros and cons to both methods and it all depends on how we work and the space we work within.

 The problem here is that everything you hear through your left ear is just that which comes from the left speaker.
 All that you hear through your right ear is just that which comes from the right speaker.
 This is not normal as your brain is used to hearing sound form both speakers in both ears.
 There is no bleed from the left to the right and vice versa, which you would normally hear within any room when listening to a stereo image.
 Further to that, there are no reflections from the space itself; you get a direct transference of sound from the speakers to your ears.
 Nothing is added by the room, delivering consistency, but also an unnatural listening environment.
 This needs to be taken into consideration when mixing, allowing for a room that is not actually being heard.